Hello. Ben Bennetts. Pleased to meet you.

 Who, me?
 Well.
 Let’s see.
 Father of daughters (the last census showed four); local government officer by day; live in Hackney.

-I’ve worked in a good many areas of local government – education, transport, environment, countryside and social care – and though I’m not a professional in any of these fields, I retain an interest in all of them.
+I’ve worked in a good many areas of local government – education, transport, environment, planning, and for most of the last ten years social care – and though I’m not a professional in any of these fields, I retain an interest in all of them.
 My role has usually been about managing and implementing change.

 I set up a company in 2005 providing mapping and environmental data to farmers and parish councils.
 (Long story; click LaMIS on my tag cloud to see more.)
 That kept me busy until 2007 when I returned to local government.